top of page

 c) APICAL PREPARATION

-d) DUCT FILLING
+d) CANAL FILLING

 Furthermore, a possible leakage of the cone from the canal (provided it is modest) does not generally imply a disturbance to healing, due to the inertia of the materials used.